themmyloluwaa/100DaysOfGrowth/readme.md

 - I also learned how to implement the iter and next method to make a class iterable in python.
 - I learned about kubernetes server, client and admin certificates and how to generate certificate and certificate authority fo a kubernetes cluster
 - I read chapter two of skip the line.

+### Day 99, 100

+- It's been an amazing 100 days of consistent learning, improving, failing, unlearning and getting better each day.
+For the last two days, I've spent most of my time solving Leetcode problems, revising concepts, attending classes and improving my kubernetes skills.
+- I solved permutations, combinations, letter phone combinations and some other problems.
+- The article on sharing content in react native finally got published.
+Find it [here](https://blog.logrocket.com/sharing-content-react-native-apps-using-react-native-share/)
+- Lastly, I would spend the next few weeks documenting my experience with this journey, take out time to focus on school, continue solving problems and getting better at working with DevOps/SRE tooling.
+- #100daysofgrowth blogpost coming up soon.